InterLinked1/phreakscript/phreaknet.1.md

 **--drivers**
 : Also install DAHDI drivers removed in 2018 by Sangoma

+**--experimental**
+: Install experimental features that may not be production ready

 **--extcodecs**
 : Specify this if any external codecs are being or will be installed.
 Failure to do so may result in a crash on startup.